yashprakash13/amusing/README.md

 - [Ben Dodson's iTunes Artwork Finder](https://bendodson.com/projects/itunes-artwork-finder/)
 - [Ben Dodson's Apple Music Artwork Finder](https://bendodson.com/projects/apple-music-artwork-finder)

-Copy the image link into your CSV file and Amusing will download it and embed it into your song!
+Copy the image link into your CSV file and Amusing will download it and embed it into your song the next time you run `amusing download '/path/to/Library.csv'`!

 ## 📝 TODO